Home/NBA

 ADVERTISEMENT

+In NBA circles, that usually preludes a feud.
+Here it was totally different.
 Papoutsis later made it known that he and his opponent are cool.
 “It’s all love 🏀🔥 God bless you @shaq.
 Grateful for unforgettable day with @shaqalicious_official at @basketballcitynyc,” he wrote on his popular Instagram page.

-We didn’t know we need a Shaq vs Messiah matchup until now.
+We didn’t know we needed a Shaq vs Messiah matchup until now.
 So no one’s forgetting the big-hearted MDE and the ballin’ cab driver with more heart than NBA dudes made history in a minute-long game.

 ADVERTISEMENT